TatianaIM/TatianaIM.github.io/_news/announcement_2.md

     <li>Background in soft matter/polymer physics (preferable)</li>
 </ul>

-To apply, please send your CV and a brief research statement to my email address show in ***about*** section.
-Informal inquiries via email are welcome!
+To apply, please send your CV and a brief research statement to my email address shown in **about** section.
+Informal inquiries are welcome!

 **Application deadline**: October 5th, 2025\
 **Start date**: December 2025-March 2026